MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 ### Step 3 - Get an export of organizational data

 Before you format and upload organizational data, you need to get it from one or more sources.
 Your primary source is the team that manages your organization's HR information systems.
-This team will need to provide you with a data export of HR attributes for individual employees.
+This team needs to provide you with a data export of HR attributes for individual employees.

 In addition, your analysts might need data about business outcomes.
-If so, you'll need to contact line-of-business owners who have access to data stores that contain this information.
+If so, you need to contact line-of-business owners who have access to data stores that contain this information.
 For example, this data might include:

 * Performance-review data for specific work groups.
 * Employee engagement scores captured by HR outside of HR information systems.
-* Sales or other quota-attainment data that provide additional views into performance.
+* Sales or other quota-attainment data that provide more views into performance.
 * Employee survey data.

 After you get this data, you'll need to structure it for successful processing after uploading it to the app.